onlythompson/learning_python/Readme.md

     To define a function in python, we start by using the `def` keyword followed by the name of the function, a set of parenthesis and a colon.
 - Calling a Function -> Using a defined function.

+//Operators
+Assignment: =
+Addition: +
+Subtraction : -
+Multiplication: *
+Division: /
+Modulus : %
+Exponent: **
+Floor: //

+Logical Operators
+Comparisons:
+Equal == e:g operandA == operandB
+And: &&
+Not Equal: !=
+Greater Than: >
+Less Than: <
+Greater Than or Equal To: <=
+Less Than or Equal To: <=
+English Version: is, or, and

+Bitwise:

 //Statement
 Different Types of Statement